douglasgreen/outlines/computing/computer_programming/code_reviews.md

 ## Future of Code Reviews

 The future of code reviews is being shaped by several emerging trends, technological advancements, and evolving work environments.
-Let\'s explore these in more detail:
+Let's explore these in more detail:

 ### Trends in Code Reviews

 1. Automation and Tool Integration:

-    -   There\'s a growing trend towards automating more aspects of the code review process, using tools that can identify potential issues before human review.
+    -   There's a growing trend towards automating more aspects of the code review process, using tools that can identify potential issues before human review.
     -   Integration of code review tools with other development tools, such as version control systems, CI/CD pipelines, and project management tools, is becoming more seamless.

 2. Increased Focus on Security: